WallStreetMojo

 The best examples to understand this concept are the expenses related to telephone and electricity:

 Telephone Bills: – A firm has a landline telephone connection with a plan to make 100 calls per day.
-The plan costs $750 per month; however, if the firm makes more calls, than a rate of $0.50 per call will be charged.
-Calculate the variable, fixed, and semi-variable costs for the firm for 1 month.
-Assume firm makes additional 40 calls per day.
+The plan costs $750 per month; however, if the firm makes more calls, then $0.50 per call will be charged.
+Calculate the firm's variable, fixed, and semi-variable costs for one month.
+Assume the firm makes additional 40 calls per day.

 Solution: